rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.1.0_beta7:
+  - Fix: When an EmergencyStop is triggered, PID does not restart again.
 - 2.1.0_beta6:
   - Complete rewrite of "TSIC sensor read" based on the excellent ISR code by Adrian.
 (Thanks Adrian!)
     - Optimized "TSIC sensor read" to further increase performance.